iPhone 11 Pro vs. Samsung Galaxy: Battle of the $1,000 phones

 For a long time, a bigger screen meant a better screen, but that's an unfair summation now.
 If you prefer a smaller display, the iPhone 11 Pro's 5.8-inch screen still gives you plenty of room to run, without the bulk of a bigger phone.

-For pixel density, the Galaxy S10 Plus takes the crown, with 522ppi versus the iPhone 11 Pro's 458ppi and the Note 10's 401ppi.
+For pixel density, the Galaxy S10 Plus takes the crown, with 522 pixels per inch versus the iPhone 11 Pro's 458 ppi and the Note 10's 401 ppi.
 That said, these differences are usually negligible to the naked eye.
 What matters most is how brilliant the clarity, how crisp the detail and how legible the words are in bright light.

 Color tone is also intangible -- some screens look more yellow, and others a harsher blue.
 We'll need to compare them side by side in a variety of lighting scenarios to know for sure.
 For now, let's call it a draw.